mellowagain/Titan/README.md

 #### Developing

 Pull Requests are welcome.
-I suggest using Rider as IDE for this project, but you're free to choose whatever you want.
+Before being able to load the `.sln` project using your favorite IDE, please restore the NuGet packages (`nuget restore`) as they are required for loading the project.

 #### Donations